Concerned about the Coronavirus? Contact us to discuss our new FREE CANCELLATION POLICY & book with peace of mind Contact Us

 Morzine: the village

 Morzine is a picturesque traditional mountain town which is also a ski resort in the winter and a summer holiday resort in the summer months offering a huge array of sports.
 A true Savoyard town which is kept very traditional through a strict planning regime.
 The vibrant and charming town offers great facilities including restaurants, cafés and wine-bars, cinemas, an indoor-outdoor swimming pool complex, tennis courts, an ice-rink and too many activities to name!
-Click here to read about Morzine’s history.
+Click here to read about Morzine & Morzine’s history.

 Morzine – the surrounding area